Use of Elbow Crutches

 • Stand close to the handrail and hold with one hand.
 Use one crutch in the other hand.

-• Step or hop up with your good leg first, supporting the affected leg with the handrail and the crutch
+• If Full Weight Bearing, Partial Weight Bearing or Heel Weight Bearing, step up with your good leg first, supporting the affected leg by taking weight through your upper limb on the handrail and crutch

 • Ensure the crutch is firmly on the step so that it cannot slip back off the edge.